 At each point in time the set F forms a tree.

-- In each iteration we take the current connected component from (V, F) that contains s (call this component C) and add some edge from $\delta(C)$ to F. - ▶ Since, at most one end-point of the new edge is in C the edge cannot close a cycle.
+- In each iteration we take the current connected component from (V, F) that contains s (call this component C) and add some edge from $\delta(C)$ to F.

 At each point in time the set F forms a tree.